Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Multi-stream Interwoven CNNs

 \subsection{Interweaving Modules}

 The Interweaving module draws inspiration from ResNets \cite{he2016deep} and can be viewed as a multi-stream version of deep residual learning.
 The two inputs of the module are processed by different CNN blocks individually, and subsequently delivered to a spatial fusion layer for feature aggregation.
 The spatial fusion layer comprises a concatenation operation and a 1$\times$1 convolutional layer, which can reinforce and tighten the overall architecture, and improve the robustness of the model~\cite{zhang2018long}.
 Experiments will demonstrate that this enables the model to maintain high accuracy even if the front camera is blocked completely.
 After the fusion, another two CNN blocks will decompose the merged features in parallel into two-stream outputs again.
 This maintains the information flow intact.
 Finally, the residual paths connect the inputs and the outputs of the final CNN blocks, which facilitates fast backpropagation of the gradients during model training.
 These paths also build ensembling structures with different depths, which have been proven effective in improving inference accuracy \cite{veit2016residual}.
 After processing by the Interweaving blocks, the intermediate outputs obtained are sent to a Multi-Layer Perceptron (MLP) to perform the final classification.
+Notably, the InterCNNs can be trained in an end-to-end manner by backpropagation, that is the weights of the model are adjusted by computing the gradient of the training loss function with different inputs~\cite{Goodfellow-et-al-2016}.